brainstormforce/wp-spectra/readme.txt

 = x.x.x =
 * Improvement: Global - Added responsive support for gradient background settings.
-* Fix: Container - Resolved an issue wherein the Core Image block's alignment would not work as expected when inside a Container.
 * Fix: Global - Resolved an issue wherein the translated setting panels in some Spectra blocks would cause some Spectra Pro features in those blocks to not work as expected.
 * Fix: Global - Resolved an issue causing a php error for str_replace() for font loading.
 * Fix: Global - Resolved an issue wherein the self-hosted Google Fonts would not work as intended on the multisite's first sub-site setup.